DuongAnhTu2000/TheBand/README.md

 To run
-Open live server or you can run with index.html
+open live server or you can run with index.html